|Nutrition Facts (per serving)|

 Store in an airtight container.

 - For recipes such as this, it is recommended to use a product that can be measured 1:1 for traditional granulated sugar.
 These keto peanut butter cookies work well with xylitol.
 Xylitol is a sugar alcohol that is as sweet as regular sugar.
 It is extracted from the bark of birch trees and can be scooped and measured just as you would traditional granulated sugar when baking.
-Because the carbs in xylitol don’t raise blood sugar or insulin levels the same way as sugar, they don’t count towards the total amount of net carbs in a recipe.
+Because the carbs in xylitol don’t raise blood sugar or insulin levels the same way as sugar, they don’t count toward the total amount of net carbs in a recipe.